eyorsogood/wordpress-default/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 * Accurate Tracking - Properly setup all powerful Google Analytics features with just a few clicks (without hiring a developer)
 * Easy Google Analytics Dashboard - See your Google analytics reports right inside your WordPress dashboard with actionable insights.
 * Google Analytics 4 Support -  Easily set up and send proper website tracking data to Google Analytics 4
-* Dual Tracking (Universal Analytics 3 and Google Analytics 4) - Seamlessly track website data in both Universal Analytics (GA 3) and Google Analytics 4 with dual tracking.
 * Real-time Stats - See who is viewing your website, what they're doing, where they're coming from, how they found your site, and more.
-* Ecommerce Tracking - Setup Google Analytics Enhanced eCommerce tracking for WooCommerce, Easy Digital Downloads, & MemberPress (with 1-click).
+* Ecommerce Tracking - Setup Google Analytics eCommerce tracking for WooCommerce, Easy Digital Downloads, MemberPress, GiveWP, LifterLMS and MemberMouse (with 1-click).
 * GDPR / CCPA Compliant - Automatically make Google Analytics compliant with GDPR, CCPA, and other privacy regulations.
 * Affiliate Link Tracking - Automatically track clicks on your affiliate links with our enhanced link attribution.
-* Ad Tracking - Automatically track clicks on Google AdSense banner ads inside Google Analytics.
+* Google Ads Conversions - Track Google Ads automatically with no coding needed.
+Works with WooCommerce, Easy Digital Downloads, MemberPress, LifterMLS, Restrict Content Pro, or GiveWP.
+* Meta Pixel Conversions (Facebook and Instagram Ads Pixel) - Automatically fire pageview events and purchases for or WooCommerce, Easy Digital Downloads, MemberPress, LifterLMS, Restrict Content Pro, or GiveWP websites.
+* Microsoft Ads (Bing Ads) Conversion Tracking - automatically with no coding needed.
+Works with WooCommerce, Easy Digital Downloads, MemberPress, LifterMLS, Restrict Content Pro, or GiveWP.
 * File Download Tracking - Track every file download with just one-click.
 * Outbound link tracking - Track your outbound link clicks inside Google Analytics.
 * Custom Dimensions Tracking - Enable Google analytics custom dimensions tracking for WordPress events.